Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Background and Preliminaries

 The tensor network diagram corresponding to the MPO representation is depicted in \figref{fig:MPOs}.
 For more comprehensive discussions on tensor networks and tensor diagrams, we refer interested readers to \cite{tt_committor}.

-Finally, for two integers $m,n\in\bbN$ where $n> m$, we use the \texttt{MATLAB} notation $m:n$ to denote the set $\{m,m+1,\cdots,n\}$.
+Finally, we introduce some indexing conventions.
+For two integers $m,n\in\bbN$ where $n> m$, we use the \texttt{MATLAB} notation $m:n$ to denote the set $\{m,m+1,\cdots,n\}$.
 When working with high-dimensional functions, it is often convenient to group the variables into two subsets and think of the resulting object as a matrix.
 We call these matrices unfolding matrices.
 In particular, for $k=1,\cdots,d-1$, we define the $k$-th unfolding matrix by $u(x_1,\cdots,x_k;x_{k+1},\cdots,x_d)$ or $u(x_{1:k};x_{k+1:d})$, which is obtained by grouping the first $k$ and last $d-k$ variables to form rows and columns, respectively.